gvwilson/sensibleadventures/short-stories/litany.md

 We went through the pages I did yesterday."
 His shaky laugh was muffled by his wife's hair.
 "Kinda nice that he's taking an interest.
-I just wish…"
+I just wish..."
-He closed his eyes and waited for the tears to come again, then brushed his teeth, slid into bed beside his wife, and closed his eyes as if the world was still a normal place.
+He closed his eyes and waited for the tears to come again.

-When the dream came,
-he knew that it was a dream.
-*He was in an enormous vaulted chamber whose arches were lost in the shadows overhead.
-Vast shelves of dark wood lined the walls, holding volumes of immense size with strange hieroglyphs on their backs.
-A strange machine formed of vitreous tubes and metal rods hummed beside him, or rather did something that would be called humming if it was actually a sound, and then the whole scene dissolved into an inchoate swirl of impossible non-Euclidean angles and slipped away.*

 The next morning was chilly-damp rather than bone-freezing cold.
 The city hadn't seen a real snowstorm all winter,